Newsprint paper flowers

-It rips easily; like many papers, it has a grain.
-Find the grain by ripping the newsprint lengthwise and horizontally. whichever tears straighter is on grain.
-The paper will lie flatter when folded or gathered on grain.
+It rips easily.
+And like other papers, it has a grain.
+Find the grain by ripping the newsprint lengthwise and horizontally.
+Whichever tears straighter is on grain.
+Too, it will lie flatter when folded or gathered on grain.

 Manipulating paper to form

-When gathering or folding the paper, pay attention to petal edges; wider petals drawn tightly at the base are less likely to tear.
-To coax and soften petal edges from an upright position, use a pencil or similar object to curl petals under.
-For giant flowers, use a wooden dowel.
+When gathering or folding the paper, pay attention to petal edges.
+Wider petals drawn tightly at the base are less likely to tear.
+To wind petal edges under from an upright position, use a pencil or similar object to curl them.
+For giant size flowers, use a wooden dowel.